php-fig/fig-standards/bylaws/004-psr-workflow.md

 This document describes the workflow for proposing a PSR and having it published by the PHP-FIG.

-> **Note:** Throughout this article when you see "PSR-X", X is being used as a variable and not
+> **Note:** Throughout this article when you see "PSR-N", "N" refers to whatever number has been
-> the autoloader standard some refer to as PSR-X.
+> assigned to the PSR in question.

 ## 1. Roles